Butterflies & Birds in France – Eastern Pyrenees

 Our target species this morning are: Spanish Argus, Damon Blue, Apollo, Mountain Alcon Blue, Turquoise Blue, Esper’s Marbled White, Chestnut Heath, Great Sooty Satyr, Black Satyr, Hermit, Lesser Marbled Fritillary, Lesser Purple Emperor, Spanish Purple Hairstreak, Sloe Hairstreak

-In the afternoon we will move on to a different spot with high altitude meadows and a boggy area along a mountain river.
+After lunch we will move on to a different spot with high altitude meadows and a boggy area along a mountain river.

 This afternoon we will be looking for: Small Pearl-bordered Fritillary, Peak White, Gavarnie Ringlet, Western Brassy Ringlet, Mountain Ringlet, Lefebvres Ringlet, Chestnut Heath, Provence Orangetip, Bright-eyed Ringlet, Bog Fritillary and with a certain amount of luck a late-flying Violet Copper…

-This morning we start our search in dry grassy steppe habitat with areas of bare rock and we will be looking for: Apollo, Provence Orangetip, Hermit, Dusky Meadow Brown, Lesser Spotted Fritillary, Great Sooty Satyr and Black Satyr.
+Today we start our search in dry grassy steppe habitat with areas of bare rock and we will be looking for: Apollo, Provence Orangetip, Hermit, Dusky Meadow Brown, Lesser Spotted Fritillary, Great Sooty Satyr and Black Satyr.

 After lunch we will move on to an area of mixed habitat along a canal and then a river, with alternating patches of open forest and meadows varying from dry to wet.